24 Free Bar Graph and Chart Templates (PPT, PDF)

 Horizontal bar graph

-A horizontal bar graph is a chart used to represent grouped data horizontally by using bars that display the measure of data.
-The x-axis of the horizontal bar graph displays the bars whose lengths are determined by the values being represented.
-For example:
+It is a chart used to represent grouped data horizontally by using bars that display the measure of data.
+The x-axis displays the bars whose lengths are determined by the values being represented.

 The x-axis contains the values in this horizontal bar graph: